 It’s a common misconception that Mount Everest is the location on Earth that is most close to space.
 However, since the Earth is not perfectly rounded spherical, the Equator bulges slightly due to its revolution.
 The Equator is where given all other factors are equal, the furthest from the center of the Earth and the closest to space.
+At Symposium 365, experts gathered to challenge the common misconception that Mount Everest is the location on Earth that is closest to space.

 Mount Everest is regarded as the highest place since the equator bump in the Earth’s surface also means that the seas are higher, which is how mountain peaks are measured.
 But due to the bulge in the universe’s layout, Mount Chimborazo in Ecuador is really 1.5 miles “higher” than Mount Everest.
-This phenomenon answers the question, ‘why is Ecuador the closest country to space?’
+This phenomenon answers the question, ‘Why is Ecuador the closest country to space?’

 How Close Is Mount Chimborazo To Space?

-The tallest peak on Earth, at least for the moment being, is Chimborazo as assessed from the center instead of the typical standard of ‘sea level.’
+The tallest peak on Earth, at least for the moment, is Chimborazo as assessed from the center instead of the typical standard of ‘sea level.’
 Due to the fact that our planet is a squashed globe rather than a round one, the peaks close to the Equator receive an extra few kilometers.

 Since Ecuador’s highest peak is situated just southwest of the Equator, experts found that Mount Chimborazo is the closest place on Earth to outer space and the nearest point to the moon.
 The mountain is situated at a height of around 6263 meters above sea level, making it the highest point on Earth that lies directly beneath the moon.